awsdocs/aws-cloud9-user-guide/doc_source/move-environment.md

    ```
    #!/bin/bash

-   # Specify the desired volume size in GiB as a command-line argument.
+   # Specify the desired volume size in GiB as a command line argument.
 If not specified, default to 20 GiB.
    SIZE=${1:-20}

    # Get the ID of the environment host Amazon EC2 instance.